wolass/RefractoryAnaOrg/README.md

 Please cite this compendium as:

-> Francuzik et al, (2018). *Compendium of R code and data for 'Refractory anaphylaxis: Data from the European Anaphylaxis Registry'*.
+> Francuzik, (2018). *Compendium of R code and data for: Refractory anaphylaxis: Data from the European Anaphylaxis Registry*.
 Accessed 12 Nov 2018.
-Online at <https://doi.org/xxx/xxx>
+Online at <https://doi.org/10.5281/zenodo.1493846>

 ### How to download or install